case study

 For fashion markets like Western, Equestrian, and Contemporary, we produced one photo campaign that served as a shared image bank.
 Three markets, one cohesive story.

-Buyer and exhibitor materials were rewritten and redesigned with the same discipline—clean hierarchy, modern typography, and intuitive layouts.
-Even operational design became part of the brand experience.
+Buyer and exhibitor materials were rewritten and redesigned with the same discipline: clean hierarchy, modern typography, and intuitive.

 ARTS AWARDS SHOW